smcgregor/flarenet/README.md

 > conda update --all
 > conda install astropy pydot graphviz keras
 > pip install tensorflow tensorflow-gpu

+Once you successully execute this installation, you should then clone this repository and add it to your python path.

+> git clone REPOSITORY_REFERENCE_HERE
+> cd solar-forecast
+> export PYTHONPATH=/PATH/TO/REPOSITORY/solar-forecast:$PYTHONPATH

+You can add the line about exporting to your .bash_profile or .bashrc file so you will not need to type it in on every connection to your server.

 Please open pull requests to correct this setup script based on your own experiences.